History of Art

 Cambridge provides a rich legacy of architectural masterpieces from every stage of its history, and the University’s two art galleries, the Fitzwilliam Museum and Kettle’s Yard, house art collections of international importance.
 Many of the colleges possess fine paintings and manuscripts as well as rare books.
 The Department makes full use of these excellent resources in its teaching curriculum.

-The History of Art Tripos is intended for those who wish to study the history, criticism and theory of art and architecture (primarily in Western Europe) from the Middle Ages to the Twentieth Century.
+The History of Art Tripos is intended for those who wish to study the history, criticism and theory of art and architecture (primarily in Western Europe) from the Middle Ages to the Twenty First Century.
 Strong emphasis is placed on first-hand encounters with works of art and architecture in Cambridge , notably at the Fitzwilliam Museum, especially in the first year.
 The Part I course focuses on the Making and Meaning of Art and on works of art and architecture in Cambridge , including some non-western art.
-In Part IIa, taken in the second year, the course offers opportunities for more advanced work in special areas - which may be devoted to an artist, a period or a theme - and in the related history of ideas.
-In the final year, in Part IIb, further Special Subject courses are taken, as well as a course on the Display of Art (on collecting, museums, conservation and heritage management).
+In Part IIa, taken in the second year, the course offers opportunities for more advanced work in two chosen Special Subjects - which may be devoted to an artist, a period or a theme - and in the related history of ideas.
+In the final year, in Part IIb, two further Special Subject courses are taken, as well as a course on the Display of Art (on collecting, museums, conservation and heritage management).
 In both Parts of the Tripos, students write independently researched dissertations to give them the chance to develop their individual research skills and enthusiasms.
-Although the Department is a small one, there is an ambitious programme of visiting lectures by well-known scholars in the field.
+The Department balances its small size and personal approach with an ambitious programme of visiting lectures by well-known scholars in the field.